Customize Consent Preferences

 Keep a positive attitude with these monthly or quarterly check-ins, as well.

-“We often approach our new year’s resolutions with an ‘all or nothing’ mentality.
+“We often approach our New Year’s resolutions with an ‘all or nothing’ mentality.
 However, if we give ourselves the task of evaluating our progress while also giving ourselves permission to modify our goals as needed, we have a much better chance of continuing our lifestyle changes throughout the year,” Gregg said.

-Set positive goals, take simple steps, evaluate your progress and adjust as necessary – 2017 can be a year of healthy success!
+Set positive goals, take simple steps, evaluate your progress and adjust as necessary – 2025 can be a year of healthy success!

 What is your positive health goal for the new year?